sagold/json-query/README.md

 # gson query

+**Query and transform your json data using an extended glob-pattern within browsers or nodejs**

 > Query and transform your json data using an extended glob-pattern.
 This is a really helpful tool to quickly
 >
 > - fuzzy search json-data matching some search properties